FakeTuxedo/HON2000/worldbuilding/readme.md

-How does the story affect our work?
+How does the narrative affect our work?
 This is the space to keep track of that.